 We asked the Girl Scouts of Southern Arizona whether they encourage scouts to avoid certain topics or issues in their Gold Award projects.
 Their answer strongly indicated that neither that Girl Scouts organization nor its guidelines would prove to be an obstacle if a Girl Scout proceeded with a project that promoted a pro-choice viewpoint on abortion:

 "Regarding content: neither our staff nor our volunteer Gold Award committee determine the topics, causes, or issues that girls choose to address through their Gold Awards.
 At Girl Scouts, we don’t seek to censor girls or dictate to them what they must feel strongly about—and we support all girls regardless of their personal beliefs.
 Instead, we seek to give girls the tools and skills to take action on any issue they choose.
 That’s what it means to be girl-led."

-Following confirmation from the Girl Scouts of Southern Arizona that Gopalan’s project “will not cover abortion in any way,” and that it had never been her intention to address that issue in her project, we have changed our rating from “Mixture” to “False” in relation to the claim, reported by LifeNews, the Daily Wire and My Girl Scout Council, that the Girl Scouts had given the Gold Award to a project which promoted abortion.
+Following confirmation from the Girl Scouts of Southern Arizona that Gopalan's project "will not cover abortion in any way," and that it had never been her intention to address that issue in her project, we have changed our rating from "Mixture" to "False" in relation to the claim, reported by LifeNews and the Daily Wire, that the Girl Scouts had given the Gold Award to a project which promoted abortion.